istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 You can also specify different JWT requirements on different paths.

 {{< warning >}}
-The End-user authentication with per-path requirements is an experimental feature in version 1.1 and is **NOT** recommended for production use.
+The end-user authentication with per-path requirements is an experimental feature in Istio 1.1 and is **NOT** recommended for production use.
 {{< /warning >}}